ilsundal/ncollections/README.md

 **removeAll(elements)** removes the argument elments (an iterable) from the set.
 Returns true if the set was changed, and false if not.

 ## Deque

+A Deque is an ordered collection where you can add, peek and poll the first and last elements.
+It is backed by a LinkedList and thus the associated methods are fast.

+The Deque implements the following methods: